callysto/hackathon/docs/uofc-labyrinth/README.md

 # Werklund School of Education 2023 Labyrinth
+**Thursday, November 30th to Sunday, December 10th**

 Callysto is a free, online learning tool that helps Grades 5-12 students and teachers learn and apply in-demand data science skills including data analysis and visualization, coding, and computational thinking.
 Our mission is to foster computational thinking and data literacy skills in Canadian schools.